Tariffs, migration and cartels will top Rubio's talks in Mexico and Ecuador this week

 Meanwhile, Trump has demanded, and so far won, some concessions from Mexican President Claudia Sheinbaum's government, which is eager to defuse his tariff threats.

-Just a few hours before Rubio’s arrival, Sheinbaum planned to lead a meeting of the country’s most important security forum, which brings together all 32 governors, the army, navy, federal prosecutor’s office and security commanders to coordinate actions across Mexico.
+Rubio arrived in Mexico City just a few hours after Sheinbaum had planned to lead a meeting of the country’s most important security forum, which brings together all 32 governors, the army, navy, federal prosecutor’s office and security commanders to coordinate actions across Mexico.

 Sheinbaum had been talking for weeks about how Mexico was finalizing a comprehensive security agreement with the State Department that, among other things, was supposed to include plans for a “joint investigation group” to combat the flow of fentanyl and the drug's precursors into the U.S. and weapons from north to south.